inancgumus/learngo/ROADMAP-EXPERIENCED.md

     `go mod init github.com/inancgumus`

-6. So, if I want to build my program, Go into `~/Desktop/go/hello`
+6. So, if I want to build my program, I'll go into `~/Desktop/go/hello`
 7. Moreover, I can use usual go build and go run commands there.
 8. By doing so, I've created a single module for all my projects.
 As I've said, you can also create separate modules for each of your projects, like this: